epomatti/stressbox/README.md

 Stressbox is a small Docker utility for Cloud Engineers and SREs that conveniently assists on testing common scenarios involving containerized infrastructure.

 - **Load testing** - Simulate high CPU or memory usage to trigger autoscaling and alarms.
-- **Stress testing** - Force stress test scenarios to observe the cluster resiliency and reaction.
+- **Stress testing** - Force stress test scenarios and observe the cluster resiliency.
 - **Networking/firewall** - Test firewall rules and connectivity requirements within your infrastructure.
 - **Configuration** - Verify system configuration.